aiven/aiven-docs/docs/products/kafka/howto/approvals.md

 limited: true
 ---

-The approvals page allows you to manage ownership requests for Aiven for Apache Kafka resources owned by your group.
+The approvals page allows you to manage requests for Aiven for Apache Kafka resources owned by your group.

 These requests can include claims for existing topics or requests to create new topics.
 You can review and process these requests to either approve or decline them.

 ## Requests flow